operativeF/metabench/README.md

 To use Metabench, make sure you have the dependencies listed above and simply drop the `metabench.cmake` file somewhere in your CMake search path for modules.
-Then, use `include(metabench)` to include the module in your CMake file, and `add_benchmark` to add a new compile-time benchmark.
+Then, use `include(metabench)` to include the module in your CMake file, and `metabench_add_benchmark` to add a new compile-time benchmark.
 For example, a minimal CMake file using Metabench would look like:

 ```CMake
 # Make sure Metabench can be found when writing include(metabench)